Kimberley (Western Australia): History

 The Kimberley was one of the earliest settled parts of Australia, with the first humans landing about 65,000 years ago.
 They created a complex culture that developed over thousands of years.
 Yam (Dioscorea hastifolia) agriculture was developed, and rock art suggests that this was where some of the earliest boomerangs were invented.
 The worship of Wandjina deities was most common in this region, and a complex theology dealing with the transmigration of souls was part of the local people's religious philosophy.

 During the 18th century, Dutch explorers named the region of Kimberley and nearby Darwin variations of Van Diemen's Land after the VOC governor-general Anthony van Diemen.
 This should not be confused with the more general and prolonged use of the same name for Tasmania.
+The area is also not to be confused with Kimberley in South Africa the site of a major diamond rush in the 19th century.

 In 1837, with expedition support from the Royal Geographical Society of Great Britain, Lieutenants George Grey and Franklin Lushington and 12 men sailed on the schooner Lynher from Cape Town, South Africa.
 They reached Hanover Bay on 2 December 1837.
 The exploring party started inland on 19 January 1838.
-Leaders and men were totally inexperienced, their progress was delayed by flooded country, and they abandoned many stores along the way.
+Leaders and men were inexperienced, their progress was delayed by the flooded country, and they abandoned many stores along the way.
 The party was constantly split up although they had to contend with large numbers of hostile Aboriginals.
-On 11 February, Grey was speared and became critically ill but, after two weeks, continued the exploration.
+On 11 February, Grey was speared near the hip, during a skirmish with Indigenous Australians, and became critically ill, and left him with a lifelong limp, but, after two weeks, continued the exploration.
 The party found and named the Gairdner River, the Glenelg River, the Stephen and Whately ranges and Mount Lyell before returning to Hanover Bay in April.
 There they were picked up by HMS Beagle and Lynher and taken to Mauritius to recuperate.